caesuric/mountain-goap/README.md

     -   Example usage: `Agent.OnPlanningFinished += (Agent agent, Goal? goal, float utility) => { Console.WriteLine("Agent finished planning."); };`
 -   OnPlanningFinishedForSingleGoal: Called when the agent finishes planning for a single goal.
     -   Example usage: `Agent.OnPlanningFinishedForSingleGoal += (Agent agent, Goal goal, float utility) => { Console.WriteLine("Agent finished planning for a single goal."); };`
+-   OnPlanUpdated: Called when the agent generates a viable action sequence.
+    -   Example usage: `Agent.OnPlanUpdated += (Agent agent, List<Action> actionList) => { Console.WriteLine("Agent generated a viable action sequence."); };`
+-   OnEvaluatedActionNode: Extremely low level debugging tool, called whenever the agent evaluates a potentially viable node in the action graph.
+The second parameter is a dictionary of all nodes that have been evaluated so far, with the keys as the most recent nodes and the values as the nodes that preceded them.
+You can use this to reconstruct the chain of actions that led to this point.
+    -   Example usage: `Agent.OnEvaluatedActionNode(ActionNode node, Dictionary<ActionNode, ActionNode> nodes) => { Console.WriteLine("Agent evaluated a node.")}`

 ### Action events